yoshichulo/PoC-Airflow-DiscordWebhookHook/README.md

 There are 2 tasks created:
 - `send_new_message_task`: sends a Discord message using the new endpoint building on the `NewDiscordHook` class.
-- `send_old_message_task`: sends a Discord message using the new endpoint building on the current `DiscordWebhookHook` class.
+- `send_old_message_task`: sends a Discord message using the old endpoint building on the current `DiscordWebhookHook` class.

 The way it is right now, the first task is gonna raise an exception:
 ```